 Where did your favorite fall on our list?

 If you haven't tried White Claw Hard Seltzer by now, you might have been living under a rock.
-White Claw was the drink of summer, and since low-cal spiked seltzers are only gaining popularity, this boozy beverage shows no signs of slowing down.
+White Claw was dubbed the drink of summer 2019, and since low-cal spiked seltzers are only gaining in popularity, this boozy beverage shows no signs of slowing down.

-Be prepared to see cases of Claws at tailgates, football games and other events this fall.
-But before you stick your hand into Variety Pack No.1, Variety Pack No. 2, or the recently launched Variety Pack No. 2, you should know which flavors are worth your time... and which to bypass.
+There are nine White Claw flavors in total, but before you stick your hand into Variety Pack No.1, Variety Pack No. 2, or the recently launched Variety Pack No. 2, you should know which flavors are worth your time... and which to skip.
 Consider this your guide to all the White Claw Hard Seltzer flavors.

 Pure, White Claw’s unflavored offering, was launched as an alternative to a vodka soda.
 So, how does it compare?
 I mean, White Claw absolutely accomplished their goal.
 The Pure “anti-flavor” tastes like a vodka soda, only a bit more watered down.
 This drink isn’t bad by any means.
 None of the White Claw flavors are bad!
 It’s just not my cup of hard seltzer.